mpv-player/mpv/DOCS/man/options.rst

     ``--tscale`` are separable convolution filters (use ``--tscale=help`` to get a list).
 The default is ``mitchell``.

-    Note that the maximum supported filter radius is currently 3, due to limitations in the number of video textures that can be loaded simultaneously.

 ``--scale-param1=<value>``, ``--scale-param2=<value>``, ``--cscale-param1=<value>``, ``--cscale-param2=<value>``, ``--dscale-param1=<value>``, ``--dscale-param2=<value>``, ``--tscale-param1=<value>``, ``--tscale-param2=<value>``
     Set filter parameters.
 Ignored if the filter is not tunable.
 Currently, this affects the following filter parameters: